dotnet/corefx/Cross-Platform-Code-Guidelines.md

 #### How should the platform-specific files be named (e.g. FileStream.Windows.cs?
 Win32FileStream.cs?)

-When the whole type is for a particular platform, we've been using the prefix, e.g. _Platform_FileStream.cs.
-When the file contains a partial class specialized for a particular platform, we've been using the *._Platform_.cs suffix.
+When the whole type is for a particular platform, we've been using the prefix, e.g. PlatformFileStream.cs.
+When the file contains a partial class specialized for a particular platform, we've been using the *.Platform.cs suffix.

 #### When should define statements be used rather than including different source files in the build environment?